 Let’s restate it here: Spot reducing isn’t a realistic method of fat-loss.
 At least, not in the ways that one would hope it to be.
 “Technically speaking, the idea of being able to target fat loss in a specific area by exercising that area appears to be false,” Stark said.

 “It’s important to realize that when people develop more fat, they are not making more fat cells,” Stark said.
 “Instead, the existing fat cells are storing more lipids and becoming larger.
 Where and how much individuals tend to concentrate their fat differs.
-Some see fat pockets in the abdominal area, some in their legs, etc.” Where you store fat depends on a number of factors, including gender, hormones, genetics, and insulin sensitivity.
+Some see fat pockets in the abdominal area, some in their legs, etc.” Where you store fat depends on a number of factors.
+These include gender, hormones, genetics, and insulin sensitivity.

 Stark explained that this more of a metabolic phenomenon and fat cannot be selectively burned off by exercising that specific area where you see fat increase.
 So, much like how you can’t choose where you gain weight first and last, you can’t select when and where you lose it.